Jinichi Kawakami

 In 2012, Kawakami decided that he will not appoint anyone to take over as the next ninja grandmaster.
 He told BBC News: "In the age of civil wars or during the Edo period, ninjas' abilities to spy and kill, or mix medicine may have been useful.
 But we now have guns, the internet and much better medicines, so the art of ninjutsu has no place in the modern age."

-Jinichi Kawakami and his student Yasushi Kiyomoto were first introduced to the anglophone world in the book, A Story of Life, Fate and Finding the Lost Art of Koga Ninjutsu in Japan first published in 2008.